top of page

 Search

-• Writer's pictureDominic Ridley-Moy
+Writer's pictureDominic Ridley-Moy

 How to drive up recycling rates: behaviour change tips for comms pros

-In the run up to Recycle Week 2024, in October, I wanted to share some tips on how to drive up recycling rates.
+To mark Recycle Week 2024, in October, I wanted to share some tips on how to drive up recycling rates.
 This year’s theme, ‘Rescue Me’, calls for rescuing recyclable items from heading to the rubbish bin.
 It’s a really good focus and a great opportunity to think about applying behaviour change thinking to recycling campaigns.

 Here’s why focusing on one behaviour — like rescuing a single extra item — works, and how you can harness this to make your campaigns more effective.